prysmaticlabs/documentation/website/docs/prysm-usage/running-a-validator.md

 </Tabs>

 :::tip Skipping the Wallet Password Prompt
 Upon starting your validator client, you will always be prompted to provide your wallet's password.
 If you want to avoid this prompt, you can provide a `--wallet-password-file` flag to launch your validator client without required user input.
+If you choose to do this, you will have to create a plain text file with your wallet password.
+Make sure this file's permissions are set so that it can only be read by you and not other users on your system.
+Put the path to this new file immediately after the `--wallet-password-file` in the command. **If you are using docker, it is slightly different**;  you will have to adjust the docker command to include `-v /path/to/directory:/walletPass` interposed between `docker run` and the rest of the docker command.  `/path/to/directory` refers to the path of the directory **containing** the password file.
+Then at the end of the command you will have `--wallet-password-file /walletPass/fileName` where fileName is the actual file name you chose for the password-containing file.
 :::

 ### Available parameters